Brunswick High School (Ohio): Information

 Brunswick High's school colors are royal blue and white and the school mascot is the Blue Devil.
 It is currently a member of the Greater Cleveland Conference.
 Brunswick was previously a member of the former Pioneer Conference.
 BHS sports include football, soccer, swimming, gymnastics, basketball, baseball, softball, wrestling, cheerleading, track, cross country, volleyball, golf, tennis, hockey, lacrosse, bowling and rugby.

-Brunswick High School also has band and theater departments.
+Brunswick High School also has band, orchestra, choir, and theater departments.
 The band program has seen much success in recent years participating in Ohio Music Education Association and Bands of America competitions, having received Superior ratings at almost all Ohio state finals in the previous 18 years.
 The marching band has been invited to the 2020 London New Year's Parade by the (former) Deputy Lord Mayor of Westminster Robert Davis.

 The school is one story with three houses; the West (primarily freshman), Center (all) and East (sophomores, juniors, and seniors).
 BHS has two gymnasiums and two cafeterias (East and West).
 Due to water damage, the gym floor in the East gym was completely replaced in early 2011.
 Behind the school is located a turf athletic field with a 1/4-mile track around it (newly renovated in 2011) used for football, soccer, rugby, and lacrosse, as well as a baseball field.